| As the second witness was leaving,

 private garden.

-the trunk of the carantaur tree, and food laid out on the table.
+tree, and food laid out upon the table.
+"You have not eaten

-you can tell him the good news.
-Then you are going to lie down
+news.
+Then, you are going to lie down for a few hours and rest,

-for a few hours and rest whilst I am fitted for my gown."
+whilst I am fitted for my gown."

 Legolas shook his head.
-"Elves do not need as much rest
+"Elves do not need as much rest"

-" But Eowyn silenced him with a look.
-Secretly he
+Eowyn silenced him with a look.

-loved the way she was beginning to take care of him.
-And he was
+Secretly he was enjoying the way she had begun to take care of

-cooked meat for Gimli, cheeses and cooked vegetables for himself
+was bread and fresh butter, cooked meat for Gimli, cheeses and

-and Eowyn, and lavender cakes.
+cooked vegetables for himself and Eowyn, and lavender cakes.

 "I asked Míriel to bring fruit bread," said